nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Whitespaces in names

 Currently, MedConnect is able to remove leading and trailing whitespaces from names.
 However, the functionality to remove whitespaces in between words in a name is not yet implemented.
-We plan to implement this in the future to prevent users from entering names such as `Bob     Ross` in the future as it may reduce readability.
+We plan to implement this in the future to prevent users from entering names with excessive whitespaces between words in the future as it may reduce readability.

 ### Multiple Language Support